erhagoose/notion-email/README.md

 This Notion integration sends an email for our pages.
 Only intented for Erha & Goose.

+Send an email when the page status updated to `Done`.

 ## Running Locally

 ### 1. Setup your local project